5yearsKim/SecureIVSHMEM/assets/idf/secure_ivshmem.md

 ### 5.1 Short Summary – In 1-3 sentences, describe the core of your solution

-We offer a library and kernel module that secure IVSHMEM communication by isolating channels and implementing a secure handshake protocol.
-Additionally, we reduce performance overhead through dynamic allocation of partitioned regions.
+We propose a communication protocol that secure IVSHMEM communication by isolating communication channels and implementing a secure handshake protocol.
+This ensures end-to-end data protection in shared memory regions without introducing encryption overhead.
+Additionally, we reduce the performance overhead caused by partitioned buffers through the dynamic allocation of partitioned regions.

 ### 5.2 Advantages – In 1-3 sentences, describe the value of the invention to Intel or to our customers.